sbelambe/sbelambe/README.md

 -->

 🚀 **About Me**
-- 🎓 Third-year CS major and Stats minor at UC Santa Cruz
+- 🎓 Fourth-year CS major and Stats minor at UC Santa Cruz
-- 🔐 Recent Google STEP Intern focused on Android app security and reverse engineering with the Privacy Sandbox team
-- 🔍 Machine Learning Researcher with experience in network intrusion detection systems for botnet-based attacks
-- 👯 Currently leading a clustering team in UCSC's Tech4Good Lab, exploring advanced techniques in real-time survey response clustering

 ---
 _